PropaneC3H8/aws-nodejs-api/README.md

 ## Test your service

-This template contains a single lambda function triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method.
-The request body must be provided as `application/json`.
+This template contains two lambda functions triggered by an HTTP request made on the provisioned API Gateway REST API `/hello` route with `POST` method, and a `/get/{id}` route with `GET` method.
+For the `/hello` endpoint, the request body must be provided as `application/json`.
 The body structure is tested by API Gateway against `src/functions/hello/schema.ts` JSON-Schema definition: it must contain the `name` property.
+And for the `/get/{id}` endpoint, the `{id}` must be a path parameter that is a number.

 - requesting any other path than `/hello` with any other method than `POST` will result in API Gateway returning a `403` HTTP error code
 - sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code